selles21/ImmigrationJourneyPolicy/index.md

-✅ Privacy Policy for Immigration Journey
+📄 Privacy Policy — Immigration Journey

-Privacy Policy
 Last updated: [Insert Today’s Date]

-Thank you for using Immigration Journey (“we”, “our”, “the app”).
+Welcome to Immigration Journey.
-This Privacy Policy explains how we handle user information and outlines your rights regarding your data.
+This Privacy Policy explains how we handle information and outlines your rights regarding your data.

+📘 Table of Contents

+Information We Collect

+How We Use This Information

+No Ads

+Children’s-Privacy

+Third-Party Services

+Data Sharing

+Data Retention

+Security

+Changes to This Privacy Policy

+Contact Us

 1. Information We Collect

-In the current version of Immigration Journey, we do not collect any personal information such as your name, email, address, phone number, documents, or immigration data.
+In the current version of Immigration Journey, we do not collect any personal information such as your name, email, contact details, or immigration data.

-However, we use Firebase tools that automatically collect certain non-personal technical data to help improve app stability and performance.
+However, we use Firebase tools that automatically collect non-personal technical information to improve app performance and stability.

 1.1 Automatically Collected Data

 Through Firebase Analytics and Firebase Crashlytics, we may collect:

-Device information (model, OS version, device language)
+Device information (model, OS version, system language)

-App usage information (screens visited, basic event logs)
+App usage information (screen views, basic anonymized events)

-Crash reports (stack traces, error logs)

-Non-identifying app performance metrics
+Crash logs and diagnostic data

+Performance information (app speed, errors, etc.)

-This information cannot identify you and is used only for technical purposes.
+This information cannot identify you personally.

 2. How We Use This Information

-We use the collected technical data strictly to:
+We use the collected technical information strictly for:

-Improve app performance
+Enhancing app performance

-Detect and fix bugs
+Fixing bugs and crashes

-Understand general usage patterns
+Understanding general, anonymous usage patterns

-Keep the app stable and reliable
+Improving overall user experience

-We do not sell, rent, or share your data with advertisers or third parties.
+We do not rent, sell, or share your data for marketing or advertising purposes.

 3. No Ads

-Immigration Journey does not display ads and does not use advertising SDKs.
+Immigration Journey does not display ads and does not include any advertising SDKs.

 4. Children’s Privacy

-Immigration Journey is not directed to children under the age of 13.
+Immigration Journey is not intended for children under the age of 13.

 We do not knowingly collect personal information from children.
-If you believe a child has provided personal information, please contact us and we will delete it immediately.
+If you believe a child has provided personal data through the app, contact us and we will delete it promptly.

 5. Third-Party Services

-We use the following trusted third-party services:
+We rely on trusted, widely-used services to maintain app quality:

 Firebase Analytics

-Used for anonymous usage statistics to improve the app.
+Used for anonymous usage statistics.
 Privacy: https://firebase.google.com/policies/analytics

 Firebase Crashlytics

-Used to collect crash logs to maintain app stability.
+Used for crash reporting and stability improvements.
 Privacy: https://firebase.google.com/support/privacy#crashlytics

-These services may collect anonymized data for diagnostic purposes only.

 We do not use:

-Personalized advertising
+Personalized ads

-Device-level tracking
+Behavioral tracking

+Location data

 Third-party marketing SDKs

-Location services

 6. Data Sharing

-We do not share your data with any individuals, companies, or government entities, unless required by law.
+We do not share any data with third parties except:

+If required to comply with legal obligations

+To investigate misuse or security issues

+With your direct consent (not applicable in this version)

-We do not share or sell any data for marketing purposes.
+We do not sell or rent any user data.

 7. Data Retention

-Automatically collected technical data (crashes, analytics events) is stored securely by Firebase and retained only as long as necessary to support app functionality and debugging.
+Firebase retains anonymized analytics and crash data only as long as necessary to:

+Maintain app stability

+Diagnose issues

+Improve performance

-You may request deletion of Crashlytics or Analytics data related to your device by contacting us.
+Users may request the deletion of device-associated Firebase data by contacting us.

 8. Security

-We take reasonable steps to protect your data, including the use of secure connections and trusted third-party services.
+We take reasonable steps to safeguard information handled within the app.

-However, no method of electronic storage or transmission is completely secure.
+However, no digital system can guarantee absolute security.

 9. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Any changes will be posted in the app store listing and on the hosted Privacy Policy page.
+The most recent version will always be available on this page.

 10. Contact Us

-If you have any questions or concerns about this Privacy Policy or data handling practices, contact us at:
+If you have any questions about this Privacy Policy or how information is handled, feel free to contact us:

 📧 kotlinmpdeveloper@gmail.com